 I suspect that the Reverse Halo Effect is simply evidence of what I call the ‘lazy mind’, but certain behavioural economists more generously call ‘frugality’.
 Since the brain is a prolific burner of calories, there’s survival value in not cogitating any more than one needs to in order to survive, but instead applying thinking-lite rules of thumb.
 Among many other such ‘heuristics’, it’s inclined to decide routinely that, if a person has one obvious thing wrong with them, he or she is more likely than not better avoided.
 This served us sufficiently well in our prehistoric past that we’ve inherited it from our forebears, but is a recipe for trouble in the modern world, where we’re invited to form yes/no judgements on immensely complex cultural, social, political and economic issues of which most of us know nothing like enough.
 Voters generally cope by reverting to their cognitive basics, the crude consequences of which are there to be seen in the headlines.

 Most of us shrug our shoulders and accept that a personality/beauty contest in which there is merely an illusion of considered popular judgement is preferable to straight-forward tyranny.
 Yet it behoves us as individuals to watch out for the misconceptions encouraged in ourselves by the Reverse Halo Effect, as indeed by any heuristic.
 On the morning after the election, I received an acceptance of a dinner invitation from an old and respected friend who looked forward to seeing me “barring the outbreak of WW3”.
-Now, I’m no authority on American politics; but there was one thing amid the torrent of opprobrium poured beforehand on Trump by the (largely liberal-left) British media that made me think twice, and that was his stated foreign policy: an end to incessant American dabbling in world affairs in favour of isolationism.
-Obviously we don’t know how serious he is about it; but his stated intention contrasts positively with the real-life record of Hillary Clinton who, as Secretary of State from 2009 to 2013, was hawkishly intent on bombing western values into the Islamic world, with today’s terrifying consequences.
-Since we’ve no idea yet how Trump will behave under all the ‘checks and balances’ on which the American political system used to pride itself, I think it prudent to bear the Reverse Halo Effect in mind.
-Though I can think of as many reasons for feeling cagey about him as I can about Clinton, it’s important to bear in mind, even more in politics than in most fields, that there may always be some wheat among the copious chaff.
+Now, I’m no authority on American politics; but there was one thing amid the torrent of opprobrium poured beforehand on Trump by the British media that did make me think twice, and that was his stated foreign policy: an end to incessant American dabbling in world affairs, in favour of isolationism.
+This stated intention contrasts positively to my mind with the real-life record of Hillary Clinton who, as Secretary of State from 2009 to 2013, was hawkishly intent on bombing western values into the Islamic world, with today’s terrifying consequences.
+Not that I’m suddenly sanguine about the future: we’ve no idea yet what challenges will or won’t be thrown up by international politics; we don’t know whether Trump will stick to his resolve when confronted with them; nor do we know how he’ll behave under the ‘checks and balances’ on which the American political system used to pride itself.
+Whatever other ills Mr Trump might portend, however, I think it prudent to contemplate the Reverse Halo Effect before convincing ourselves that we’re all about to die.